ares333/php-curl/README.md

 ```
 Add one task to the pool.
 + $item
-    1. $item['opt']=array() CURLOPT_\* constants for current task.
+    1. $item['opt']=array() CURLOPT_\* for current task.
-    2. $item['args'] Arguments for callbacks.
+    2. $item['args'] Parameters for callbacks.
     3. $item['cache']=array() Cache config for current task.
 + $onSuccess Triggered on task finish.
-    + Callback has two arguments：
+    + Callback has two Parameters：
-        1. $result array with keys as below:
+        1. $result Array with keys as below:
             + $result['info'] Response header.
             + $result['curl'] Current Curl instance.
             + $result['body'] Response body.Not exist in download task.
             + $result['header'] Raw response header.Exists when CURLOPT_HEADER was enabled.
             + $result['cacheFile'] Exists when cache is used.
         2. Value from $item['args']
-    + Return value can be set.Must be array if set.Array keys is as below:
+    + Values can be returned.Must be array if exist.Array keys is as below:
-        + cache Same format with Curl::$cache.This is the last chance to set.
+        + cache Same format with Curl::$cache.This is the last chance to control caching.
-+ $onFail overwrite Curl::$onFail。
++ $onFail Overwrite Curl::$onFail。
 + $ahead Add to high priority poll or not.

 Return: current Curl instance.